How to reduce suicide risk

 – the practical steps you need to know

-This compassionate, life-saving training shows you how to work successfully with anyone thinking about or planning suicide, or who has survived a previous attempt…
+This compassionate, life-saving online course shows you how to assess risk and work successfully with anyone thinking about or planning suicide, or who has survived a previous attempt…

 Tutor: Malcolm Hanson